-Attorneys who do not have any disciplinary action against them can obtain a Certificate of Good Standing from the Court of Appeals.
+Attorneys who do not have any disciplinary action against them can obtain a Certificate of Good Standing from the Supreme Court.
 The certificate is a notification that the attorney is presently in good standing and licensed to practice in the State of Maryland.
 Certificates are often requested when an attorney practices outside of the state.

-To obtain a Certificate of Good Standing you may write a letter, use the fillable PDF form linked below (which may be downloaded to your computer for repeated use) or the form on this page, which can be printed from your computer.
+To obtain a Certificate of Good Standing you may write a letter or use the fillable PDF form linked below (which may be downloaded to your computer for repeated use), which can be printed from your computer.
 Include a $7.00 check made payable to:

-Send your letter or either of the completed forms with payment and a self-addressed, stamped envelope to:
+Send your letter or the completed form with payment and a self-addressed, stamped envelope to:

 Robert C. Murphy Courts of Appeal Building